glennga/glennga.github.io/projects/powerlifting.md

 7. Push feet into ground violently to straighten knees and squeeze butt to unhinge hips to straighten body.
 These should occur at the same rate, with knees and hips straightening at the same time.
 8. Once knees and hips are vertical (nothing past this), hinge hips and knees to lower the bar.

 I have a set of procedures for each different lift, as well as logs detailing changes to the procedures.
-The goal is to lift more weight here, and technique is a part of the road to get there.
+In addition to this, I have logs detailing my diet and my programming.
+The goal is to lift more weight here, and a scientific approach to understanding how I lift under different variables will help me achieve this goal.

+Powerlifting has really shaped me into who I am today.
+I've learned to develop a good base of information before building upward.
+I've learned to treat every failure as a lesson.
+I've learned that life is a marathon, not a sprint.
+I've learned a lot over the years, and know that I have much more to learn.

 For more information regarding the science behind powerlifting, [Strengtheory](http://strengtheory.com/) is a great resource.